credit card advice

 Sadly, starting a business is easy — financing one is not.
 This is especially true for new or small businesses without significant financial clout.
 In most cases, your personal consumer credit will be used to gauge the credit risk of your business, which can be a bummer if that credit isn’t good.
 Thankfully, you can avoid the personal credit pull — or, at least, its impacts — a few ways.

 1. Build Your Business’s Credit

-The only real way to completely avoid having your personal credit in the business-financing picture is to build up the credit of the business itself.
-With a healthy business credit profile to reference, lenders will have no need to pull your personal credit to make financing decisions.
+The only real way to avoid having your personal credit in the business-financing picture is to build up the credit of the business itself.
+With a healthy business credit profile to reference, lenders will have less need to pull your personal credit to make financing decisions.

 Although things get more complex as your company grows, at its most basic, business credit is a lot like consumer credit.
 In other words, business credit is used by lenders to determine the credit risk represented by your business — i.e., whether your business is likely to repay its debts — by looking at its past credit behavior.

 In the business credit world, the three major reporting agencies are Dun & Bradstreet, Experian, and Equifax.
 Unlike consumer credit, there is no industry-wide credit scoring model.
 Instead, each specific agency will have its own internal formulae for determining a business credit score.
 That said, important factors will likely be similar regardless of individual bureau.
 For example, Experian looks at:

 - Payment habits

 - Credit utilization